esper-io/esper-cli/README.md

     SDK version: 0.0.6
     CLI version: 0.0.1

-## Pre-requisites
+## Requirements

 1. **Python:** We recommend you use Python 3.6 or above.
-2. **An Esper Cloud Account:** On request, we create an isolated namspace for you and generate an Esper `SERVER URL` to talk to APIs.
-You will receive this information in confirmation email from Esper.
-If your domain is, let's say, `myapp` then your `SERVER URL` will be `https://myapp-api.espercloud.com/api`.
-See [Requesting an Esper Endpoint](./gettingstarted.md#requesting-an-esper-endpoint).
+2. **An Esper Dev Account:** You need a free Esper Dev Trial account to create an environment and generate an Esper `SERVER URL`to talk to APIs.
+You will choose the environment name that will then be assigned as your custom URL and when you complete the sign up process your private environment will be created.
+For example if your you choose the environment name of “foo” then your `SERVER URL` will be `https://foo.esper.cloud/api`.
+See Requesting an Esper Dev Trial account.
 3. **Generate an API key:** API key authentication is used for accessing APIs.
-You will have to generate this from web dashboard.
-Web Dashboard for your account can be accessed at `https://myapp.espercloud.com`.
+You will have to generate this from the Esper Dev Console once you have set up your account.
+The Esper Dev Console for your account can be accessed at `https://foo.espercloud.com`.
 See [Generating an API Key](http://example.com)

 ## Installation